xiaoyang-sde/knowledge-base/docs/javascript-tutorial/03-additional-articles/04-storing-data-in-the-browser.md

 To perform database version upgrade:

 * Implement per-version upgrade functions.
 * Get a list of existing object stores as `db.objectStoreNames`.
-That object is a sa that provides `contains(name)` method to check for existance.
+That object is a sa that provides `contains(name)` method to check for existence.

 ### Transactions